-Source: NFBKP II Results Based Monitoring Framework, situation in July 2015
+Source: NFBKP II Results Based Monitoring Framework, situation in July 201 15 -- ----

-Service providers (districts, NGOs, private sector use the pro-poor 2 nd generation CBFM mode, and monitor performance in ways that capture participation of poor and female forest users: participation of poor and female forest users: 10 Service Provision contracts implemented and/or ongoing by 9 Service providers.
+Key Result Key achievements of NFBKP II by June 2015 1 An improved pro-poor model for CBFM is operational in 16 districts 10 Service Provision contracts implemented and/or ongoing by 9 Service providers.
 The Service Provision contracts have focused on development of management plans and on initial establishment of value chains (mainly in beekeeping) in the pilot districts and villages.
 In 2015, the NFBKP II Steering Committee decided to focus the activities in 10 districts (compared to the initial 16 districts).
 81 new VLFRs initially registered and established in 16 districts (a total area of 207,255 ha and population 160,280 people; (efforts to support so-called "2nd generation issues" not addressed in this initial VLFR formation process).
 4 Forest Management plans with adequate Harvesting Plans prepared and being operationalised; updating of 1 additional plan will be started.
 At the end of NFBKP II 5 VLFRs would have a legal permit to harvest timber and other products from the VLFRs.
 Document printing and distribution, e.g. on-going process to complete CBFM guidelines in Kiswahili (2000 copies to be distributed).
 160 district staff and other stakeholders trained on pro-poor CBFM approaches; District Forestry Team members in 11 districts (80 persons) trained in resource assessment and management plan preparation.
 50% of the participating villages and VNRCs trained in record keeping 20 VLFRs involved in the implementation of Income Generation Activities (IGAs); beekeeping approach under development.
 Pro-poor inclusive Village Land Use Plans (VLUP) ready in seven villages, in three more villages have VLUP development in process.
-Sustainability of CBFM activities at LGAs (Local Government Authorities) improved Central Government funding (PO-RALG) to Districts has only marginally improved (FY 2014/2015) One session of Decision Makers Forest Academy (Service Provider: Uongozi Institute) implemented in 2014 (the National Forestry Conference) and 2015 each (topic: CBFM).
+2 Increased support to CBFM both politically and through improved training, advocacy and other services Sustainability of CBFM activities at LGAs (Local Government Authorities) improved Central Government funding (PO-RALG) to Districts has only marginally improved (FY 2014/2015) One session of Decision Makers Forest Academy (Service Provider: Uongozi Institute) implemented in 2014 (the National Forestry Conference) and 2015 each (topic: CBFM).
 One more session planned for early 2016.
 A documentary film is being produced.
 Establishment of networks in 30 CBFM villages about to begin.
-The networks will serve as a forum for local communities to interact and share
+The networks will serve as a forum for local communities to interact and share knowledge and experiences on addressing common challenges.
+They also